 A few years back we posted The Music Of Frank Zappa (HERE), featuring 19 diverse albums by artists from all over the world covering FZ’s music.
 The post started getting a little too big to manage, however, so we’ve now begun “Phase Two.”
 The great thing about many of these high quality tributes is that the concept of re-interpreting Zappa’s music is not far removed from what Zappa routinely did himself – re-arrange his own work based on the shifting personnel of his bands.
 Fans are used to hearing these songs in all sorts of arrangements, tempos and styles, so many of these renditions just seem like Zappa from yet another angle.
 Sure, you miss the master’s voice – both his lyrical improvisations on guitar as well as his actual monotone – but if you’re already into FZ’s material, there’s plenty here to enjoy.
 Especially since these artists typically apply looser, more free-wheeling standards than Frank himself.
 As a result, some of Zappa’s machine-like rigidity has been replaced by warmer surrounds.
 Click the covers for links to Amazon (if available).
 Virtually all are out of print and most can’t even be found from private sellers.
-Big thanks go out to Plop, from The Plop’s Dollops, for going to the trouble to provide almost all of these discs for us to enjoy.
+Big thanks go out to Plop, from The Plop’s Dollops, for going to the trouble to providing many of these discs for us to enjoy.
 A tasty cross-section, indeed.
 Track listings are in Comments.

 RICCARDO FASSI TANKIO BAND